 WMI and event transformations

 WMI events are not available for transformation at index time.
-You cannot modify or extract WMI events as Splunk Enterprise indexes them.
+You cannot modify or extract WMI events as the Splunk platform indexes them.
 This is because WMI events arrive as a single source (a scripted input), which means they can be matched only as a single source.

 You can modify and extract WMI events at search time.
 You can also address WMI-based inputs at parse time by specifying the sourcetype

-For information on how to transform events as they arrive in Splunk Enterprise, see About indexed field extraction in this manual.
+For information on how to transform events as they arrive in the Splunk platform, see About indexed field extraction in this manual.